adam-jb/py_education/main.md

 audit event = specific type of system event, such as a function call or attribute access, that is generated by the Python interpreter.

 .pyc files = compiled version of a Python script

+address family = set of protocols that are used to define the format of network addresses, as well as the communication protocol used to exchange data over a network.
+Common ones are IP4 and IP6

+remote direct memory access (RDMA) =

+switched fabric architecture (in the context of infiniband) =

+raw Ethernet frames =

+iWARP protocol =